top of page

 Here are some fun ways to practice brushwork with your child:

 • Long Strokes – Use the full length of the brush to create smooth, flowing lines.
-Perfect for painting skies, water, or fabric.
+This technique is perfect for painting skies, water, or fabric.

-• Short Strokes – Quick dabs or short movements add texture, great for grass, fur, or flower petals.
+• Short Strokes – Quick dabs or short movements add texture, making it great for grass, fur, or flower petals.

 • Dry Brush – Wipe off excess paint and lightly drag the brush to create soft, scratchy effects.